usadev1984/freelounge-bots-old/README.md

+# status
+this project will no longer receive updates. see [*librelounge*](https://github.com/usadev1984/librelounge) for the new project

 # freelounge
 this project is a fork of [*CatLounge*](https://github.com/CatLounge/CatLounge) and it currently hosts the source code of freelounge's /sd/ and /bbc/ bots.